KelingZ/al-folio/_pages/about.md

 ---

+Hello!
 I am a Ph.D.
 Candidate in Finance at the University of British Columbia, Sauder School of Business.

 My main research interests are in financial intermediation and real estate.